Three Coyotes Don't Impress This Unfazed Cat Much

 There’s nothing better than when the underdog comes out on top.
 Or, in this case, undercat.

 That’s exactly what happened during a recent showdown between a particularly plucky house cat and three coyotes outside a home in the Los Angeles neighborhood of Highland Park.
-Footage captured by a security camera shows Max the cat fending off his trio of larger attackers as they attempt to gang up on him in the alley behind his house.
+Footage captured by a security camera shows Max the cat fending off the trio of larger attackers as they attempt to gang up on him in the alley behind his house.

 Max, for one, wasn’t having any of it.